LucasEnard/iris-local-ml/README.md

     "num_return_sequences":3
 }
 ```
+Click `Invoke Testing Service` and wait for the model to operate.<br>
 Now you can click on `Visual Trace` to see in details what happened and see the logs.